SilverofLight/MpvNote.nvim/README.md

 6. `:MpvPasteImage`

-Paste detected image to the next line with markdown format.
+Paste detected image at the current line with markdown image format.

 7. `MpvNote.mpv_command()`